Kevnz/back-off/readme.md

 # Back-Off

-## Circuit breaker design pattern for JavaScript
+## Circuit Breaker design pattern for JavaScript

 [![Build Status](https://travis-ci.org/Kevnz/back-off.svg?branch=master)](https://travis-ci.org/Kevnz/back-off)

-This module let's you use the circuit breaker pattern and call a function multiple times.
+This module let's you use the [Circuit Breaker](https://www.martinfowler.com/bliki/CircuitBreaker.html) pattern and call a function multiple times.
 In addition you can specify a delay to be applied between attempts as well as extending the delay as attempts are made.

 ### Async/Await